Modal Logic S5 Satisfiability in Answer Set Programming

 We propose ExeDec, a novel decomposition-based strategy that predicts execution subgoals to solve problems step-by-step informed by program execution at each step.

-The paper addresses the limitation of scalability of formal explainability, and proposes novel algorithms for computing formal explanations.
+This paper addresses the poor scalability of formal explainability and proposes novel efficient algorithms for computing formal explanations.

 arXiv Detail & Related papers (2023-06-05T17:21:05Z) - Probabilistic unifying relations for modelling epistemic and aleatoric uncertainty: semantics and automated reasoning with theorem proving [0.3441021278275805]